 Back to bizjets we go!
 Cessna is well known for its production of smaller aircraft, especially prop planes.
 But Cessna Citation X is really up there when it comes to cramming powerful engines into small packages.

 Cessna Citation X+: 1153 km/h (716 mph)

 First flight: 2012

-The heavily upgraded Cessna Citation X+ started deliveries in 2013 and is about 10 times less common than the predecessor.
-However, it is somewhat faster.
+The heavily upgraded Cessna Citation X+ started deliveries in 2013 and is about 10 times less common than its predecessor.
+However, it is a somewhat faster commercial jet.